 So, you've got a great idea for a law.

-Law is always evolving, and the process of making laws goes on and on, so your idea for a law has a chance!
-It's a small chance, to be quite honest, but let's see how this process works and take our chances.
+Law is always evolving, and the process of making laws continues, so your idea for a law has a chance!
+It's a small chance, to be quite honest, but see how this process works and take your chance.

 - What is the step-by-step process for making a law?

 - Why do so few bills make it through the whole process to become law?

 - What are the advantages and disadvantages of this process?